 I went to Grand Teton National Park in Wyoming, August 10-14, 2015.
-It was the missing piece of the 1980 Grand Tour.
-I toured the Park and the gateway town of Jackson.
+It was the missing piece of the the Grand Tour.
+I toured the the gateway town of Jackson.

 The highest peaks in the Teton Range resemble boobs.
 The word "Teton" derived from the French word for "tit."
 The peak known as Grand Teton is the tallest tit.
-This 8 million-year-old range is part of the Rockies and 50 miles long.
+This range is part of the Rockies and 50 miles long.
 There are no foothills.
-The jagged peaks were sculpted by glaciers and appear to rise out of the lakes.
+The jagged peaks were sculpted by glaciers and seem to rise out of the lakes.
 I stood beside Jenny Lake.

 I drove up Signal Mountain, the highest point that can be reached by car.
 Trees lined both sides of the road.
 I drove by Mount Moran and saw the Falling Ice and Skillet glaciers.

 The town of Jackson, Wyoming, took its name from mountain man Davey Jackson, who explored the area in the early 1800s.
 The town sits in a valley known as Jackson Hole.
 Mountain men referred to valleys as "holes."
 Jackson's population is about 10,000, and the airport is inside the Park.